Bobbie Rosenfeld Award: Voting

 The CP first voted on a athletes of the year in 1932, the same year it inaugurated a poll that became the Lionel Conacher Award for the nation's top male athlete.
 The poll is separate from the previously existing Velma Springstead Trophy, which also names a female athlete of the year and was first presented by the Women's Amateur Athletic Federation of Canada in 1932.

 Hilda Strike was selected the first winner on a straight vote of each writer's top choice.
 By 1935, the poll was conducted using a points system where voters ranked their top three choices.
 Each writer's top pick received three points, their second two, and their third one.
 A tie occurred in 1971 as pentathlete Debbie Van Kiekebelt and high jumper Debbie Brill finished with an identical 208 points.
 Van Kiekebelt had more first place votes, 55 to 38, however the two women were named co-winners of the award.
 Barbara Ann Scott was the first woman to unanimously win the award, doing so in 1947.
 Scott nearly duplicated the feat the following year, however the lone dissenting vote was given to a mare, Victory Gift.

 No winner was selected for the year 1950, as the CP instead chose Bobbie Rosenfeld as Canada's female athlete of the half-century.
 Skier Nancy Greene was voted Canada's female athlete of the century in 1999.
 Greene was herself a two-time winner of the annual poll, and was also an Olympic gold medallist, six-time Canadian champion and twice won the Alpine World Cup.
 Voters selected their first disabled athlete as the winner in 2008, naming wheelchair racer Chantal Petitclerc the recipient of the Bobbie Rosenfeld Award after she won five gold medals and set three world records at the 2008 Summer Paralympics in Beijing.
-Golfers have won the most awards at 14, followed by Swimmers with 13 awards and skiers (including biathlete Myriam Bédard) with 12.
+Golfers and swimmers have won the most awards with 14 each, followed by skiers (including biathlete Myriam Bédard) with 12.
 Figure skaters have 10 victories.